 There are very few things as frustrating when you’re a serious gamer than running into situations where your computer can’t handle the requirements of the games that you want to play.
 And yes, in many cases, the hardcore games with the great graphics, amazing gameplay, and spectacular audio are going to be harder on your system that even the most advanced software applications.
 It’s just the nature of the beast right now.

 So, if you’re going to avoid that frustration, you need to understand your specs, and largely from the hardware side of things.
-So, look at a few topics like the needs of simple browser games, and then move onto the PC vs. Mac discussion, and then understanding your graphics card, knowing how to cool your computer’s processors down, and jacking up memory capabilities, and see how they all fit together.
+Of course, you could always go for games that are slightly older, but still considered classics.
+Games like World of Warcraft and Diablo 2 are played to this day by hardcore gamers because they are just that good.
+For those who love better graphics, there is also a remastered version of Diablo 2 that includes fun items such as the crescent moon rune word, helm runewords and more.
+So, if you want to get into high-tech gaming, start by looking at a few topics like the need for simple browser games, and then move on to the PC vs. Mac discussion.
+Also, you should understand your graphics card, know how to cool your computer’s processors down, and jack up memory capabilities, and see how they all fit together.

 Simple Browser Games

 Before getting too much into the in-depth aspects of detailed gaming, look first at basic browser-based games.
 And think to yourself, what does it take to play those?
 What do you need to make the experience better?
 And in the case of online things like that, connection speed is the primary bottleneck.
 So if you’re an online gamer, nothing is going to work like it’s supposed to until you know how good your internet connection is with regard to transfer speed.